raikrahul/learnlinux/kernel_exercises/bootmem_trace/worksheet.md

 18. EXAMPLE: PFN 5.
 Physical address = 5 × 4096 = 20480.
 Verify: Page 5 = bytes 20480-24575.
 First byte = 20480. ✓
 19. CALCULATION: Total pages = 16154906624 bytes ÷ 4096 bytes/page.
 Calculate by hand: 16154906624 ÷ 4096.
 20. CALCULATION: 16154906624 ÷ 4096 = 16154906624 ÷ 4 ÷ 1024 = 4038726656 ÷ 1024 = 3944069 pages.
 This machine has 3944069 pages.

+---

+## PART 2: STRUCT PAGE AND VMEMMAP
+---

 21. PROBLEM: Kernel needs metadata for each page.
 Metadata = information about page (is it free? who is using it? how many users?).
 22. SOLUTION: Create data structure for each PFN -- NOT PAGE -- THIS WAS WRONG TO BE INTRODUCED -- BECAUSE YOU ARE TALKING ABOUT PFN AND ALL OF A SUDDEN YOU JUMP TO PAGE WHICH IS BAD FOR WORKING MEMORY OF BRAIN .
 Data structure = collection of related variables.
 23. DEFINITION: struct page = kernel data structure.
 One struct page exists for each physical page. struct page contains: flags, _refcount, _mapcount, other fields.
 WHAT IS COLLECTION TO PFN DOES IT CONTAIN ?